primeau/Larn/ULARN_SPOILERS.md

 ## NOTES
 - NEVER NEVER cast 'vpr' when you are next to an altar!
 - Interesting things may happen when you sit on a dead throne.
+- Ularn hates a cheapskate at the altar.